-Technology and education have their share of industry conferences.
-And, in the normal course of business, I attend several a year — sometimes to speak, sometimes to moderate/emcee, but always to learn.
+Technology and education have their share of industry conferences (see my EdSurge “field guide” to some of edtech’s most prominent).
+In the normal course of business, I attend several a year — sometimes to speak, sometimes to moderate/emcee, but always to learn.

 While not strictly a set of conference notes, this in-depth essay for the Strategic News Service newsletter uses developments from ISTE 2011 and the AEP 2011 Content in Context Conference (along with examples from SIIA’s 2011 Ed Tech Industry Summit) to illustrate key trends in digital education and education technology, and describe their current state.
 Download the essay.